Diseases

 • Vector cyclical/non-cyclical

-• Identification and impact of the different Culicoides species involved in the transmission of BTV in the different ecological zones.
+Impact of different Culicoides species involved in BTV transmission across different ecoregions.

 • Reservoir (animal, environment)